MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/enable-entity-map.md

 | Paused | The table is in a paused state, and all new requests are queued. | Run |
 | Resuming | The table is catching up on rows that were queued while the table was paused. | None |

-During the initialization phase, any pre-existing data that you've is copied as part of the initial write phase.
+During the initialization phase, any pre-existing data that you have is copied as part of the initial write phase.

 ![Copying pre-existing data.](media/initial-write-phase.png)